kennyyu/kennyyu.github.com/source/_posts/2012-05-18-binary-search.markdown

 leaving the loop.
 To ensure that the loop terminates, we require a **decrementing function**, a function that decreases on each iteration of the loop and is equal to zero when the loop terminates.
-In this case, the obvious choice for the decreming function would be `d = r - l`.
+In this case, the obvious choice for the decrementing function would be `d = r - l`.
 We show in both branches that the new values of `l` and `r` are such that `r_new - l_new < r - l`, and so `d` decreases on each iteration.
 When `d = 0`, we have that `l = r`, which is indeed when the loop terminates.
 Thus,